wychonghaha/PaperCode_AdaBoost_Cascaded/ReadMe.md

 `the dataset:`</br>
-Just put the data into the floder of 'datasets/class10/test' and 'datasets/class10/train',then the classes as:</br> 1_new Az_2S1</br>
+Just put the data into the folder of 'datasets/class10/test' and 'datasets/class10/train',then the classes as:</br> 1_new Az_2S1</br>
 2_new BMP2</br>
 3_new BRDM_2</br>